microsoft/PowerPlatformConnectors/certified-connectors/Strategic Portfolio Manager/Readme.md

 ## Supported Operations
 The connector supports the following operations:
-* `Create entity`: Create a new entity in the Strategic Portfolio Manager site.
+* `Create entity`: Create a new entity in the NH360 Portfolio Insights site.
 * `Get entity`: Returns properties of a selected entity.
-* `List all entities`: Returns a list with all Entities from the Strategic Portfolio Manager site.
+* `List all entities`: Returns a list with all Entities from the NH360 Portfolio Insights site.
-* `List entity types`: Returns a list with all Entity Types from the Strategic Portfolio Manager site.
+* `List entity types`: Returns a list with all Entity Types from the NH360 Portfolio Insights site.
 * `Get entity field value`: Returns a specific Entity Field value from an entity.
 * `Get entity fields values`: Returns a list with all Entity Fields and their values for a certain entity.
 * `Get entity fields`: Returns a list with an entity’s field names and their unique identifiers.
 * `Get option set values`: Returns a list with all available values of a selected Option Set
-* `List all options sets`: Returns a list with all options sets from the Strategic Portfolio Manager site.
+* `List all options sets`: Returns a list with all options sets from the NH360 Portfolio Insights site.
 * `Update entity field value`: Update the value of an Entity Field.
 For fields that use Option Sets, the Value should be set using the Option Set Value unique identifier.
 * `Add resource to entity`: Assign a resource to an entity.
 * `Get resources assigned to entity`: Returns all the name and unique identifier of all resources assigned to a selected entity.